UN SDG 14: Life below water

 Learning & teaching

-Our postgraduate programme in Sustainable Water Environments provides students with multidisciplinary knowledge and expertise in river catchment, lake and coastal environments, with a focus on the impact of, and adaptation to, changing environments.
-The programme is designed to enable students to develop an in-depth and critical understanding of contemporary global issues in surface water environments, including climate and land use change, flood risk, restoration, ecosystem health and associated management perspectives.
+Our Masters in Sustainable Water Environments provides students with multidisciplinary knowledge and expertise in river catchment, lake and coastal environments, with a focus on the impact of, and adaptation to, changing environments.
+The programme is designed to develop an in-depth and critical understanding of contemporary global issues in surface water environments including climate and land use change, flood risk, restoration, ecosystem health and associated management perspectives.
+The programme is ideal for those keen to pursue a professional career or research in the water environment.

 Find out more